Michael J. Connolly

+Connolly served on the Boston Licensing Board, having been appointed in the late 1990s by Governor Paul Cellucci.
+He served until 2011, when Governor Deval Patrick declined to re-appoint him to continue on the board.

-Connolly is currently involved in real estate development.
+Connolly thereafter was involved in real estate development.

 Family

 Connolly is married to Lynda M. Connolly, former Chief Justice of the Dedham District Court.
 They have four children, including former Boston City Council member John R. Connolly.